Tag Archive | strawberries

 The Matted Row System

-In the matted row system, strawberries are spaced 18″ apart down the middle of a 4′ wide bed.
+In the matted row system, space strawberries 18″ apart down the middle of a 4′ wide bed.
 Spacing between the beds depends on the method of harvest and whether large tools (tiller, mower, wheelbarrow) will be required.
 For most home gardeners, 2′ or 3′ between beds serves that purpose.

 June-bearing strawberries grow in matted rows, allowing their numerous runners to spread.
 Over the growing season, let plants fill in to a density of 4 or 5 plants per square foot.
 Heavy leaf canopy discourages weeds from growing in the bed, but overly congested growth encourages diseases.